 Inulin: Isolated from Jerusalem artichoke, it is available as a powder or as artichoke syrup.
 Inulin is a long-chain polysaccharide that is mostly too long a sugar to absorb into the blood stream.

 Lo Han Guo: Made from a Chinese herb.
-Read more about it here.
-It's a fantastic non-glycemic sweetener It is used in Traditional Chinese Medicine to treat cough and laryngitis and is a common tea in parts of Asia.
-Because it can be difficult to find and it's great for my diabetic patients we offer it here.
+It’s a fantastic non-glycemic sweetener It is used in Traditional Chinese Medicine to treat cough and laryngitis and is a common tea in parts of Asia.
+Because it can be difficult to find and it’s great for my diabetic patients.

 Honey (raw, organic) is always the natural sweetener of choice.
 Look for wild honey because it is lower in free fructose and higher in trace mineral content, especially the richer dark varieties.